 Technical Skills Examples

-- Educational Attainment: A university degree is not required to become a Crew Member, but if you want to have a better chance of moving up into a Senior Manager role later, it will be an advantage to have some form of tertiary education.
-This is especially true if it is a degree in a related field to the industry you are pursuing, for example, a Bachelors in Hotel Management or Culinary Arts.
+A university degree is not required to become a Crew Member, but if you want to have a better chance of moving up into a Senior Manager role later, it will be an advantage to have some form of tertiary education.
+This is especially true if it is a degree in a related field to the industry you are pursuing, for example, a Bachelor in Hotel Management or Culinary Arts.

 Soft Skill Examples